vbrn/django_boards/README.md

-In order to create the main subject make a superuser (python manage.py createsuperuser). loging as superuser. then access admin page (127.0.0.1:8000/admin).
+In order to create the main subject make a superuser (python manage.py createsuperuser).
+Login as superuser.
+Then access admin page (127.0.0.1:8000/admin).

-and create the new boards subject. usual users can create new topics and reply on topics.
+And create the new boards subject.
+Usual users can create new topics and reply on topics.